-Before hearing the parties, let’s take a look at some stats:
+Before answering this question, let’s take a look at some stats on smart speakers:

-71% of people would prefer using a voice assistant for searching on the web instead of typing (PwC, 2018)
+- 41% of people would prefer using a voice assistant for searching on the web instead of typing (Statista, 2021)

-Based on these numbers, experts predict a voice search boom.
-The logic is simple: the more people use voice-driven gadgets—the more searches are getting done by voice.
+Of course, the COVID pandemic skewed the statistics for 2019 and 2020, but based on these numbers, experts still predict a voice search boom.
+The logic is simple: the more people use voice-driven gadgets—the more searches will be performed by voice.
 So apart from the desktop and mobile SERP, we are about to deal with no-screen search results.

-However, most of the ways to use smart speakers refer to the voice commands, not to searching by voice, as it’s rightly noted by Rebecca Sentance from Econsultancy.
-It means that the spread of voice-based devices doesn’t necessarily lead the steep growth of voice search use.
-In this light, the widely quoted presumption that about 30% of searches will be done without a screen by 2020 (Mediapost) sounds a bit premature.
+However, the most common ways of using smart speakers refer to voice commands, not to voice search, as was rightly noted by Rebecca Sentance from Econsultancy.
+This means that the spread of voice-based devices doesn’t necessarily lead to a steep growth of voice search use.
+In this light, the widely quoted presumption that about 30% of searches will be done without a screen by now sounds a bit premature.

-Does it mean that we shouldn’t target users of voice-first devices?
-Of course, not.
+But does this mean that we shouldn’t target users of voice-first devices?
+Of course not!
 Even Rebecca, the biggest speech search skeptic, admits that for some businesses optimizing for voice queries is a matter of urgency.

-Yet, before joining the voice-first SEO race, one should be sober about its would-be profits.
-The main question here is what businesses should focus on while optimizing for voice search.
+Yet, before joining the voice-first SEO race, you should carefully consider its would-be profits.
+The main question here is, what should businesses focus on while optimizing for voice search?

 What kind of businesses can benefit from voice search

 Benu Aggarwal, CEO and founder of Milestone Inc., had an insightful session at SMX West dedicated to voice search optimization.
 According to her research, more than half of respondents (52,8%) use voice search while driving.
-The question is, what people usually search for while driving?
+The question is, what do people usually search for while driving?
 And the best guess is that they look for local services.
-That’s one of the reasons local businesses are believed to be the most affected by the voice search emergence.
+That’s one of the reasons local businesses are believed to be the most affected by voice search.

 Check out this infographic for more stats on when and how people use voice search: